tkcyau/fictionalu/app/public/wp-content/plugins/wp-migrate-db/readme.txt

 **Step 3:** Export the database.
 **Step 4:** Import the database into your new site.

 And it's as simple as that, your data has been cloned onto the new site, ready to go.
-Pssst… If you have [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/upgrade/?utm_campaign=WP%2BMigrate%2BDB%2BPro%2BUpgrade&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting), it's even easier to clone your entire website, including all your media, themes, and plugins.
+Pssstâ€¦ If you have [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/upgrade/?utm_campaign=WP%2BMigrate%2BDB%2BPro%2BUpgrade&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting), it's even easier to clone your entire website, including all your media, themes, and plugins.

 = Is FTP a thing of the past? =